syl22-00/pocketsphinx.js/README.md

 Please note that:

 * If you want to package files, you need to set both `..._BASE` and `..._FOLDERS` or `..._FILES`.
-* If you do not specify an acoustic model to package, the default model will be packaged (the model is in `am/rm1_200/`).
+* If you do not specify an acoustic model to package, make sure you load one from external JavaScript files as described in a later section.
-* By default, the first provided acoustic model will be loaded if none is specified before the recognizer is initialized.
+* By default, the first provided packaged acoustic model will be loaded if none is specified before the recognizer is initialized.
+If you attempt to initialize the recognizer without the `"-hmm"` parameter given in the config and no packaged acoustic model, initialization will fail.
 The model can be selected by giving the `"-hmm"` parameter.
 See upcoming sections for how to specify recognizer parameters.
-* Make sure you optimize the size of your acoustic models (`mdef` in binary format, `sendump` instead of `mixture_weights`, see PocketSphinx docs).
+* Make sure you optimize the size of your acoustic models (for instance, package `sendump` or `mixture_weights`, not both, see PocketSphinx docs).
-* Statistical language models and dictionary files are optional.
+* Statistical language models and dictionary files are optional at init time.
 As explained later, grammars and dictionary words can be added at runtime.
 * If you want to package statistical language models, you must provide a dictionary that contains all words used in the SLMs.
 * The PocketSphinx parameter for dictionary files is `"-dict"` and for language models `"-lm"`.
 See next sections for how to specify recognizer parameters.

 ### ii.
 Package model files outside the main JavaScript

 Unless you are using a small acoustic model and no large dictionary nor statistical language model, you would probably want to have these files packaged into separate JavaScript files, that should be loaded before `pocketsphinx.js`.
 To do that, give the `-DHMM_EMBED=OFF` option when running cmake to skip the embedding of the acoustic model files.
-This way, the build will set the internal `HMM_BASE` and `HMM_FOLDERS` to the value you provided (or the default value), but the files won't be packaged.
+You can still set `HMM_BASE` and `HMM_FOLDERS` which would be used to determine the default acoustic model to load.

 For the dictionary and statistical language model, just ignore them when running cmake.